Battle of Lobositz: Battle

 As in another of his first battles, Mollwitz, Frederick was convinced at this point that he had lost this one and abandoned the field.
 In that other battle, too, fifteen years before, it was his cavalry that had let him down.
 This time he withdrew to the village of Wchinitz behind his front line and left command of the battle to Bevern and Prince Ferdinand of Brunswick.

 For his part, Bevern was not so discouraged.
-His original seven battalions on Lobositz had shot away all of their ammunition without dislodging the Serbs from the vineyards.
+His original seven battalions on Lobositz had shot away all of their ammunition without dislodging the irregulars from the vineyards.
 He grabbed more battalions from the Prussian center and threw them into the fight on the hill.
 When told by his men, unused to this kind of broken country fighting, that they had run out of ammunition, he was reported to have sneered, "What!
 Haven't you got bayonets?
 Skewer the dogs dead!" and led a charge across the slopes.
-The Austrians and Serbs on Lobosch, too, had run out of ammunition themselves and had also been fighting all day.
+The Austrians and irregulars on Lobosch, too, had run out of ammunition themselves and had also been fighting all day.
 They started to slowly fall back into the town, defending the gates tenaciously.
 But the Prussian artillery commander, von Moller, ordered his howitzers to set fire to the town and drive the defenders out.
 Hundreds of Austrian wounded and even captured Prussian wounded in Lobositz were burned alive in the fire before they could all be gotten out.

 It was now about sunset (17:42 at this time of year at this latitude) and both sides, after having fought all day long, stopped firing.
 Browne brought all of his surviving right wing safely through Lobositz and over the Morellenbach.
 Both armies went into bivouac for the night.
 Browne had lost about 2,900 men during the battle.
 The Prussians, themselves having lost about the same number, had fully expected to have to resume fighting the next day, this time attacking across the formidable marsh of the Morellen.
 But during the night Browne, having accomplished his immediate objective of stopping Frederick's momentum, ordered his army to fall back to the prepared lines of Budin.

 It wasn't until late that night that the rattled Frederick was convinced by Bevern and Brunswick that he hadn't lost this, his first battle of the war.
 And when, the next morning, he saw that Browne had pulled out during the night, he was greatly relieved.
 There was a saying going around the army, comparing these enemies to those they had so easily beaten during the previous war, "These are no longer the same old Austrians."